European Wildlife Photo Journals

 Once more amongst the rice paddies a Cattle Egret, Great White and Little Egrets were encountered, as were 10 Ringed Plovers, 6 Little Stints and a Common Redshank and a Slender-billed Gull posed for photos as it preened.

-Sand Martins were settling on the road, House Sparrows were around the buildings and Northern Wheatear, 3 Spotted Flycatchers and a handsome Iberian Yellow Wagtail M.f iberiae
+Sand Martins were settling on the road, House Sparrows were around the buildings and Northern Wheatear, 3 Spotted Flycatchers and a handsome Iberian Yellow Wagtail M.f iberiae perched on top of a sign were seen.

 At the Salines de la Tancada, Little and Whiskered Terns were present and of course Greater Flamingos.
 Savi’s Great Reed and Reed Warblers were all heard singing, as was a Zitting Cisticola.